-Coffee farmers do not get huge returns for growing such a popular product so we always want to know what he is getting paid when we buy his beans.
+Coffee farmers do not get huge returns for growing such a popular product so we always want to know what he or she is getting paid when we buy his or her beans.
 Even the Fairtrade price for coffee is shockingly low.
-If is return isn’t high enough, we don’t buy the beans.
+If the farmers return isn’t what we consider high enough, we don’t buy the beans.

-We work closely with our London based importer, letting them know what bean varietals, country of origin and quantities we are looking out for.
+We work closely with our two importers.
+We let them know what bean varietals, country of origin and quantities we are looking out for.
 They know that we will only buy beans with complete traceability and of the highest quality.
-When they have beans they think we will be interested in we will sometimes go to them and do a cupping or they will send a sample to us to try before deciding whether to purchase them.
+When they have beans they think we will be interested in we will sometimes go to their lab and do a cupping or they will send samples to us to try before we decide whether to purchase them.

-We are luckier enough to often get to meet the farmers who produce the beans we purchase and we get to understand their enthusiasm and passion for their product.
+Often we are lucky enough to get to meet the farmers who produce the beans we purchase.
+Their enthusiasm and passion for their product is infectious.
 We find this inspirational and certainly makes us even more determined to do them justice with the end product.

 We are always looking for new coffees, either as a single origin coffee for filter or as part of an espresso blend.
 Our blends are always evolving.

 Occasionally we come across a bean which amazes us.
 We recently roasted our first Pacamara beans from the Montes Urales farm in El Salvador and were absolutely blown away by the way they roasted and the awesome taste they gave in the cup.
-Our importing partner now keeps an eye out for Pacamara beans and lets us know if anything becomes available.
+Our importing partner now keeps an eye out for Pacamara beans and updates us as to what is available.

 The day after roasting the samples we all get together and do a blind cupping.
 This primarily consists of drinking (or slurping) lots of black coffee, brewed in exactly the same way, and deciding which tastes the best.
 As the name suggests, we don’t know which coffee is which until we check the names under the containers.

 The coffees that scores the highest are the ones we use either for our espresso blends or as a single origin.
-We all taste coffee slightly different but we always looking for a coffee that is naturally sweet and has distinct flavour notes.
+Everyone tastes coffee differently but we always looking for a coffee that is naturally sweet and has distinct flavour notes.